sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Typeset source code listings using LaTeX
+Short desc    : Typeset source code listings using LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package enables the user to typeset programs (programming
+Descript     : The package enables the user to typeset programs (programming
              : code) within LaTeX; the source code is read directly by TeX--no
              : front-end processor is needed.
 Keywords, comments and strings
              : can be typeset using different styles (default is bold for